laskovez/locust_test_performance/README.md

 3. Once testing finished, check stats in html report

-## To run tests in docker-container's with UI
+## To run tests in docker-containers with UI
 To increase the maximum possible server load created by your computer, use docker.
 Because Python cannot fully utilize more than one core per process, you should typically run one worker instance per processor core on the worker machines in order to utilize all their computing power.